Jinan Weather

 Spring (Late March - May)

-Spring in Jinan sheds the harshness of winter, with temperatures rising but fluctuating greatly, often with a diurnal temperature of 10℃.
-In March, mornings and evenings are still chilly, with daily highs mostly around 15℃.
-By May, the daily maximums soar to 28℃ (82℉) with warm afternoons but still requiring extra layers in the mornings and evenings.
-Occasionally, sudden cold snaps occur in April.
+Spring in Jinan sheds the harshness of winter, with temperatures rising gradually but fluctuating a lot, often with a diurnal temperature difference of 10℃.
+In March, mornings and evenings are still chilly.
+By May, the daily maximums soar to 28℃ (82℉), being a bit hot around noon but still requires extra layers in the early mornings and evenings.
+In the overall warm weather, willow branches sprout early, and flowers kissed by the sun compete in beauty and fascination.

 Clothes: a thick coat with a light sweater and insulating pants for March, a light jacket with shirts and jeans for April, shirts and sweatpants for May